jaidensiu/jaidensiu.github.io/README.md

 This repository contains the code for my [portfolio website](https://jaidensiu.github.io/).

 What I learned and what I can further learn:
+- Incorporate Google Search Console for SEO of my website
 - How to create a website using React and host GitHub Pages
 - How to document software, experiences, work, courses, and projects
 - How to design well thought-out UI/UX modules that are aesthetic